On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Real Data Experiments

-In this section, we provide two real-data experiments over the earthquake intensity database and the well-known extended Yale B (EYB) face recognition database, to demonstrate the effectiveness of the proposed ADMM.
-The specific experimental settings are presented in Table \ref{Tab:real-setting}, where the penalty parameter $\beta$ is empirically set as $1$ and the regularization parameter $\lambda$ is chosen via cross validation from the set $\{10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}\}$ according to the previous studies of toy simulations.
+In this section, we provide three real-data experiments over the earthquake intensity database, the extended Yale B (EYB) face recognition database and the PTB Diagnostic ECG database, to demonstrate the effectiveness of the proposed ADMM.
+We choose these three datasets since they can in some sense reflect certain features that can be well approximated by deep sigmoid nets, and thus, the benefits of the proposed ADMM can be embodied over these datasets.
+Specific experimental settings are presented in Table \ref{Tab:real-setting}, where the penalty parameter $\beta$ is empirically set as $1$ and the regularization parameter $\lambda$ is chosen via cross validation from the set $\{10^{-6}, 10^{-5}, 10^{-4}, 10^{-3}, 10^{-2}\}$ according to the previous studies of toy simulations.